MarkBessie/BOQNETFootballerAPI/README.md

 │
 └── Program.cs

-📋 API Endpoints
+# 📘 API Endpoints Overview

-🧍 Footballers
-Method	Route	Description
-GET	/api/Footballers	Get all footballers
-GET	/api/Footballers/{id}	Get a specific footballer POST	/api/Footballers	Create a new footballer
+---

+## 🧍‍♂️ Footballer Endpoints

+### ➕ Create a Footballer
+`POST /api/Footballers`
+- Creates a new footballer.

+### 📥 Get All Footballers
+`GET /api/Footballers`
+- Retrieves a list of all footballers.

+### 🔍 Get a Footballer by ID
+`GET /api/Footballers/{footballerId}`
+- Retrieves a single footballer by their ID.

-PATCH	/api/Footballers/{id}	Update a footballer
+### 🛠️ Update a Footballer
+`PATCH /api/Footballers/{footballerId}`
+- Updates an existing footballer’s information.

+---

-📊 Match Stats
+## 📊 Footballer Match Stats Endpoints

-Method	Route	Description
+### ➕ Create Match Stats
+`POST /api/Footballers/Stats`
+- Creates new match stats for a footballer.

+### 📥 Get All Stats for a Footballer
+`GET /api/Footballers/{footballerId}/Stats`
-GET	/api/Footballers/{footballerId}/{matchId}/Stats	Get match stats for a footballer POST	/api/Footballers/Stats	Create new match stats
+- Retrieves all recorded match stats for a specific footballer.

+### 🔍 Get Match Stats by Match ID and Footballer ID
+`GET /api/Footballers/{footballerId}/{matchId}/Stats`
-GET	/api/Footballers/{footballerId}/Stats	Get all match stats for a footballer GET	/api/Footballers/{footballerId}/Stats/Summary	Get summarized stats for a footballer
+- Retrieves specific match stats for a footballer in a given match.

+### 📈 Get Stats Summary
+`GET /api/Footballers/{footballerId}/Stats/Summary`
+- Returns an aggregated summary: total goals, assists, matches played, total minutes, and average pass completion.

+---